agentbigman/Agentbigman.github.io/_posts/2014-06-12-simplifying-my-life.md

 Tweeting about it, you used to think over it.
 When you had nothing to do, instead of staring at your smartphone screen scrolling through your Twitter timeline, you looked at your surroundings or talked to strangers or just did nothing.
-Hard hard is it to just sit and do nothing without staring at your smartphone.
+How hard is it to just sit and do nothing without staring at your smartphone?

 When I compare today with my high school days, it feels that I have become a narcissistic droid.
 When I see an article or a post, my first